faiz4sure/discord-antinuke-selfbot/Android.md

 ### 1. Install Termux

 1. Download Termux from [F-Droid](https://f-droid.org/en/packages/com.termux/) (recommended)
-   - Note: The Google Play version is outdated and may not work properly
+   - Note: The Google Play version is outdated and may not work properly.

 2. Open Termux and update its packages:
    ```bash